nicolay-r/blog/_posts/2022-09-09-arekit-frames.md

 ## RuSentiFrames -- Frame Variants Provider

+[RuSentiFrames](https://github.com/nicolay-r/RuSentiFrames) Represents a lexicon which describes sentiments and connotations conveyed with a predicate in a verbal or nominal form.
+Checkout the related [paper](https://aclanthology.org/R19-1118/) for greater details.
+AREkit supports this frames collection out-of-the-box.

 First, it is necessary to declare labels.
 We consider the following types:
 `Positive`, `Negative`.